Frequently Asked Questions Regarding Our ELLs & ESL/Bilingual ProgramAre all the students in bilingual education immigrants?

 Every eligible school age child who resides within the geographic/demographic limits of Valley View school district is eligible for a seat in our of the district’s classrooms.
 These basic services are funded, in different percentages, by the federal, state and local governments.
 Elementary age children who are limited in English and who qualify for bilingual education services are grouped in classrooms/schools that offer these special language development services, in addition to the basic services that would be provided to the child if left in a general education classroom.
 When seen this way, having a bilingual program in Valley View is the equivalent to distributing and regrouping students and teachers and, thus, of resources.
 Every seat taken by a bilingual student represents one less seat needed in the general education classroom.
 Still, there are costs associated with the grouping of students from different buildings into the 8 schools hosting our K-5, 6-8 and 9-12 ESL/ bilingual program.
 Transportation is one of them.
 State law requires lower class sizes in bilingual; 10% lower than in general education.
 The teaching of a second language requires materials and textbooks in native language and textbooks specifically designed for the development of English as a second language that would not needed in a general education classroom.
 These extra expenses are for the most part funded through state and federal grants our district qualifies for.

-How long does the typical ELL stay in the bilingual ed program?
+How long does the typical EL stay in the bilingual ed program?

-The majority of our students that begin in our program at kindergarten usually exit our programs at the end of third grade.
-We have some students that exit at the end of 5th grade.
+The majority of our students that begin in our full time program at kindergarten usually transition to partial placement at the end of third grade.
+We have some students who transition at the end of 5th grade.

 How much Spanish is used in the bilingual classroom?